Best Practices

 tables should be monitored to confirm that a single query doesn’t consume more than 10% of available database memory.

 Exasol performs well with parallel in-memory processing analytical queries.
-This requires sufficient memory availability.
+This requires that sufficient memory is available.
 The EXA_DB_SIZE*

 tables have RECOMMENDED_DB_RAM_SIZE

-where the system reports if it would be beneficial to add more RAM to the data nodes.
+where the system reports if it would be beneficial to increase DB RAM of the cluster.
+This may require adding more RAM to the data nodes..

 Avoid the USING syntax